nmehlei/PaymentGateway/README.md

 ## Containerization

-For simplified portability, the API code was built with **Docker** container and Docker-compose orchestration support.
+For simplified portability, the API was implemented with **Docker** container and Docker-compose orchestration support.
 The orchestration includes two services, the API itself and an SQL server container, both Linux-based.

 ## API specification